pandastrike/shred/ReadMe.md

 # Introduction

-Shred is an HTTP client library for node.js and the browser.
+Shred is an HTTP client library for node.js and browsers.
 Shred supports gzip, cookies, https, proxies, and redirects.

 # Installation